 It is an area of weakness of the transverse fascia.

 - Direct inguinal hernias occur through Hesselbach’s triangle

-- Indirect inguinal hernias pass laterally to the inferior epigastric levers toward the deep inguinal ring and are therefore lateral to Hesselbach’s triangle.
+- Indirect inguinal hernias pass laterally to the inferior epigastric, levers toward the deep inguinal ring, and are lateral to Hesselbach’s triangle.

 Risk factors for an inguinal hernia